AgustinSRG/eth-test-node-action/README.md

 - uses: AgustinSRG/eth-test-node-action@v1.0
   with:
     rpcPort: 8545 # Optional, default value is 8545.
 The json-RPC port
-    gethVersion: latest # Ethereum docker image version to use, latest by default
+    gethVersion: alltools-latest # Ethereum docker image version to use, alltools-latest by default
 ```

 ## Connecting to the node